getflywheel/create-local-addon/README.md

 ```
 npx create-local-addon --verbose
 ```
-([npx](https://www.npmjs.com/package/npx) should be included with `npm` 5.2+ and higher)
+([npx](https://www.npmjs.com/package/npx) should be included with `npm` 5.2 and higher)

 ## Usage
 The *Create Local Add-on* generator is designed to get you started with minimal setup.

 The only required information you have to supply is **the product name** for your new add-on and **a name for the directory** where the files for your add-on will be placed.
-You can suppply both of these as command line arguments to the generator; if you do not give one or both in the command line, you will be prompted to supply them.
+You can supply both of these as command-line arguments to the generator; if you do not give one or both in the command line, you will be prompted to supply them.

 By default, the generator will pull down a basic boilerplate add-on, set up this new add-on in your current directory, symlink the add-on into the Local add-ons directory, and enable the add-on within the Local application.
 You choose to skip/tweak each of these default steps by using flags: